Zaeden

-Sahil Sharma (born 2 July 1995), better known by his stage name Zaeden, is a singer and record producer.
+Sahil Sharma (born 2 July 1995), better known by his stage name Zaeden, is an Indian singer and record producer.

 Early life and career beginnings

-Zaeden was born in Gurugram, India to Latika and Ashish Sharma.
-He also has a sister named Sanjana Sharma.
+Zaeden was born in Gurugram, India.
 Growing up, he attended The Heritage School, where he played the tabla and piano throughout school.
 At the age of 14, he began performing as a DJ.
 He briefly studied mass communication at Amity University, Noida before relocating to Mumbai to study sound engineering.

 Sharma stated that his given name was too common in India, and so he chose the stage name "Zaeden" as it meant "out of the box thinking" in Latin.

+Personal life

+Zaeden got married on October 26, 2024, with DJ Nina Shah in an intimate wedding ceremony held in Goa.